webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Enhance: increase positive effect of risk.
   - Exploit: take steps to guarantee event will happen.
   - Share: find others who would benefit.
-- **Quantitative Simulation, Risk Interconnectivity and Detectability**
+- **Quantitative Simulation, Risk Interconnectivity, Detectability, Quality Escape, Quality Audit**
   - Quantitative Simulation: predicts risk from input data.
   - Interconnectivity: how risk will effect more than one single event.
   - Detectability: how quick risk is identified if it were to occur.
+  - Quality Escape: unacceptable deviation or defect not detected.
+  - Quality Audit: test functionality and document defects.
 - **Risk Impact Analysis**
   - identify and assess the potential consequences of various events or changes on a project.
   - proactively evaluating potential impacts, project managers can make informed decisions, mitigate risks, and ensure project success.